 Election Day Registration:

-If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during the in-person absentee voting period or on Election Day.
+If you have missed the voter registration deadline, you can still register to vote and cast a ballot at the same time during the in-person absentee voting period or on Election Day.
 Simply go to your regular in-person absentee voting site -- or to your regular polling place -- to register and vote.
-You should bring valid ID and, if the ID does not list your current name and address, also proof of residence.
+You should bring a valid and current Minnesota driver's license, learner's permit, ID card (or receipt for one of these IDs), or a Tribal ID.
+If the ID does not list your current name and address, bring it or a different photo ID in addition to a document with your current name and address.
+The document can be a utility bill, credit card or banking statement, or mortgage or lease statement due or dated within 30 days of the election; a current lease; or a student fee statement.
+It can be shown on your electronic device.
 Contact your Local Election Office if you have any questions.

 Minnesota voter registration directions